Dawars/colorization_benchmark/benchmark/multi_reference/deepremaster/index.md

 This model is originally designed for film colorization.

-To run this benchmark the input images is duplicated 5 times.
+To run this benchmark the input image is duplicated 5 times.

 The reference images are supposed to be colored frames chosen from the movies.